 - Risk management: understand how your organisation approaches risk in terms of policies, practices and any internal guidelines, identify and estimate the likelihood and impact of contract-related risk, establish mitigation methods, and track the ongoing relevance and effectiveness of those mitigations

 - Stakeholder engagement: work with, influence and rely on people from many different business functions with different agendas, establish common goals, reach a consensus about what needs to be done and why, foster a sense of team membership and inclusivity, and reduce wasted time.

-- Contract lifecycle management: a general understanding of CLM, its stages and common activities, and the individual steps in each activity and how a contract management tool can help
+- Contract lifecycle management: a general understanding of CLM, its stages and common activities, the individual steps in each activity and how a contract management tool can help

 - Contract types and terminology: familiarity with the kinds of terminology and clauses commonly encountered in the organisation's usual contract types

 - Performance measurement: understanding of methods available for measuring contract performance in several areas and how to interpret the numbers